 Dr. Hwang was the first to quantify the profound impact that homelessness can have on a person’s life expectancy, proving that homeless men are eight times as likely to die as men in the general population.
 He co-led the At Home/Chez Soi study, the largest randomized controlled trial in history to evaluate solutions to address homelessness.
-Its success testing the “Housing First” approach influenced the province of Ontario to set a goal to end chronic homelessness by 2025.
+Its success testing the “Housing First” approach persuaded the federal government to commit resources to scale up Housing First interventions across the country.